Panthers fall at home for first time this season

 In 2013, Pitt competed in its first season in the ACC, arguably the nation's most competitive women's soccer league.
 He followed that up by signing the highest rated recruiting class in the history of the Pitt women's soccer program as the 12-member 2014 class was ranked No. 14 nationally by bigsoccer.com.

-In his first season as head coach in 2012, he guided the Panthers to three times as many wins as in the previous year.
-Following the season, he went to work on the recruiting trail, immediately signing a 12-member recruiting class that includes players from three different countries and six different states.
-Most importantly, the incoming student-athletes all come from winning backgrounds
+In his first season as head coach in 2012, he guided the Panthers to three times as many wins as established in the previous year.
+After the season, he went to work on the recruiting trail, immediately signing his first 12-player recruiting class that included individuals from three different countries and six different states.
+Most importantly, the incoming student-athletes all arrived with winning backgrounds

 In 2010, Ohio State claimed one of its most successful seasons in program history.
 The Buckeyes finished 17-5-2 on their way to a Big Ten regular season championship and an appearance in their first-ever NCAA College Cup (Final Four).
 Under the tutelage of Miller, Cassie Dickerson was named the 2010 Big Ten Defensive Player of the Year.
 The Buckeyes won three major conference awards that season as Paige Maxwell was voted the Offensive Player of the Year and head coach Lori Walker was selected as the Coach of the Year.

 In 2012, Ohio State advanced to its second consecutive Sweet 16 with wins over Tennessee and Milwaukee in the first two rounds.
 The 2011 season marked the final year for a nine-member Scarlet and Gray senior class that compiled a school-record 51 victories.